Kartohan/memory-card-TOP-project/README.md

 4. This time I styled the game and added some backgrounds, fonts, etc.

 What I used:
-React, CSS, Hooks of course and maybe NPM.
+React, CSS, Hooks of course and NPM.
 Hmm...
 Looks like that's all.

 Fonts i used: